-For additional information on the meeting, please contact the Public Information Office at 761-3103.
+For additional information or comments, please contact Judi Pierce at 254-761-3111.

 About the Brazos River Authority

 The Brazos River Authority, with headquarters in Waco, is the oldest river authority in Texas.
 Created by the Texas Legislature in 1929, the Authority's 42,000 square-mile territory includes all or part of 70 counties; extending from the Texas-New Mexico border west of Lubbock to the Gulf of Mexico near Freeport.